 Preparing To Apply To Professional School

 Medical, dental, veterinary, etc. programs are very competitive.
 For example, only 49.9% of applicants to Texas medical schools with a GPA of 3.76 or better actually entered a Texas medical school in 2016.
 Applicants with lower GPAs matriculated at even lower rates.
 (Other professional programs have similar statistics.)

 How can one build a strong professional school application?
 There is no magic formula for securing entry into professional school.
-Conversations with admissions staff indicate that these are the qualifications and experiences that are viewed positively:
+Conversations with admissions staff indicate that these qualifications and experiences are viewed positively: